Resources Fact Sheets

 2.6.
 Analyzes accounting reports and financial data to identify trends for evaluating effectiveness and efficiency of Air Force activities.
 Develops and compiles factors for improved planning, programming and budgeting.
 Prepares budgets and financial plans, and execution reports.
 Analyzes financial execution.
 Identifies and explains variances.
 Provides budget call instructions to organizations.
 Prepares narrative justification to support financial requirements.

 2.7.
 Reviews financial data for accuracy and resolves discrepancies.
 Receives, reconciles, and distributes funding authorities.
 Examines funding and reprogramming actions to determine financial implications.
 Reviews reimbursement program status.

 2.8.
 Performs audits and reviews as required by directives.
 Administers the Air Force Management Control Program.

 3. Specialty Qualifications:

 3.2.
 Education.
-For entry into this specialty, completion of high school with courses in English composition and speech is desirable.
+For entry into this specialty, completion of high school with courses in mathematics, accounting, business law, ethics, and computer applications are desirable.

 3.4.
 Experience.
 The following experience is mandatory for award of the AFSC indicated: